Shogi variant: Historical variants

 There are a number of shogi variants played on boards larger than 9×9.
 These variants are all quite old, and were possibly all played without drops.
 Michael C. Vanier says, "It is thought that the really huge games (dai dai and up) were never really played to any significant extent [...] and were devised merely so that the creators could have the fun of inventing enormous games, amazing their friends and confounding their enemies.
 However, the games up to tenjiku shogi at least appear to be quite playable, assuming one has the time."

 The same 12th-century document which describes the Heian form of shogi also describes a variant played on a 13×13 board, which is now called Heian dai shogi (平安大将棋).
 As with the smaller Heian shogi, the rules for this game have not been completely preserved.

 The most popular large-board variant is chu shogi (中将棋), played on a 12×12 board.
 The name means medium shogi, and the game is sometimes so called (or called middle shogi) in English.
 Chu shogi has existed since at least the 14th century; there are earlier references, but it is not clear that they refer to the game as we now know it.
-Chu shogi is best known for a piece called the lion, which moves like a king but twice per turn.
+Chu shogi is best known for a piece called the lion, which moves like a king but up to twice per turn.
 The game was still commonly played in Japan in the early 20th century, but has now largely died out.
 It has, however, gained some adherents in the West.
 The main reference work in English is the Middle Shogi Manual by George Hodges.